Joint Embedding Variational Bayes: Model Architecture

 \section{Model Architecture}

-Our implementation of the Variational Joint Embedding (VJE) framework follows the standard training structure of non-contrastive self-supervised learning~\citep{chen2021simsiam,grill2020byol}, while adopting a normalized probabilistic latent-variable objective.
+Our implementation of the Variational Joint Embedding (VJE) framework follows the standard training structure of non-contrastive self-supervised learning~\citep{chen2021simsiam,grill2020byol}, while adopting a probabilistic latent-variable objective.
 A stochastic augmentation~\(\tau\) is applied twice to an input~\(x\) to produce two views, \(x_1=\tau^{(1)}(x)\) and \(x_2=\tau^{(2)}(x)\), which are processed by a shared encoder \(f_\theta:\mathcal X\!\to\!\mathbb R^D\) into deterministic embeddings \(\mathbf{z}_1=f_\theta(x_1)\) and \(\mathbf{z}_2=f_\theta(x_2)\).
-The framework consists of two asymmetric branches: an \emph{inference branch} that maps \(\mathbf{z}_i\) to the parameters of a stochastic latent code for view \(i\), and a \emph{target branch} that treats the opposite embedding \(\mathbf{z}_j\) as a fixed observation during training via stop-gradient.
-Note that this asymmetry is used to implement the fixed-observation conditioning required by the conditional ELBO derived in Section~\ref{sec:vi}, rather than serving as a stabilization heuristic.
+The framework consists of two asymmetric branches: an \emph{inference branch} that maps \(\mathbf{z}_i\) to the parameters of a stochastic latent code for view \(i\), and a \emph{target branch} that treats the opposite embedding \(\mathbf{z}_j\) as a fixed observation during training.
+This fixed-observation semantics can be implemented by stop-gradient or equivalently by a target encoder held fixed during each update, including exponential moving average (EMA) variants.
+This asymmetry is used for stable training, as in other non-contrastive methods, but in VJE it additionally carries a precise semantic role as the fixed-observation conditioning required by the conditional ELBO derived in Section~\ref{sec:vi}.